krestfield/docs/certdog/issuing-a-certificate.md

 <img src=".\images\download_options_ss.png" alt="Download Options" style="zoom: 67%;" />

-From here you can download other formats as well as the CSR if required
+From here you can download other formats

-Note: The PKCS#12, JKS and PEM options will only function whilst the key data is retained.
+Note that the PKCS#12, JKS and PEM options will only function whilst the key data is retained.
 This period is defined in the [settings](settings.html) as the *Private Key Retention Period*

 If this is set to 0 (zero), key data will not be retained, though you will still be able to download the PKCS#12 file immediately following issuance